 - Nonprofits and organizations: You can also tap local houses of worship and civic-minded organizations that may have programs.
 There are options out there like Humanity Forward, a nonprofit organization created by former presidential candidate Andrew Yang that is giving people in need $1,000 cash stipends.

 - Community Action Agency (CAA): Another option is to reach out to the Community Action Agency (CAA) in your area.
-This agency can offer short-term help with expenses such as energy bills, housing, and transportation.
-It can also provide information and referrals to other government programs.
-Most CAAs also provide emergency aid, such as food pantries and shelters.
-Some groups offer services related to education, job training, child care, food aid, and health care.
+The CAA offers short-term help with expenses such as energy bills, housing, and transportation.
+It also provides information and referrals to other government programs.
+Most CAAs provide emergency aid, such as food pantries and shelters.
+Some groups offer services related to education, job training, childcare, food aid, and health care.
 To find a CAA in your area, use the search feature run by the Community Action Partnership.

 - Call 211: The 211 program is run by United Way Worldwide.
-The program can connect you with programs in your state regarding food and nutrition programs, such as food banks, shelter, housing aid, and utility assistance, job training and education opportunities, and more.
+The program can connect you with programs in your state regarding food and nutrition programs, such as food banks, shelter, housing aid, utility assistance, job training, education opportunities, and more.